plaprade/Mojocoin-Faucet/README.md

 script/mojocoin-faucet.pl daemon -l http://\*:80

 You can use the Hypnotoad server for a prefork Unix-optimized server.
-It's not been tested however, so hold your horses.
+It's not been tested yet however for the faucet, so hold your horses.
 The single process should be plenty for now as it runs on an event loop in cooperative multitasking mode.

 ## Bugs